Join the Fun & Become A Member

 - For all cancer survivors, registration is free.
 It's $125 per year for Community Paddlers (individuals without a diagnosis of cancer).
 Please mail a check to Dragon Boat Charleston at 1643 Savannah Hwy Box 261, Charleston SC 29407.

 - Once you're registered, Click Here to View the Practice Schedule.
-We currently paddle on Saturday mornings at 9:00am.
 We paddle five times per week from March-October.
+During the winter months, we paddle on Saturday mornings at 9am.

 - Click Here to Sign Our Waiver.